 - Improved user experience – This is a side effect of decentralized liquidity and usability.
 Overall, it’s a better experience when order books are pooled in this way.
 More tokens and more exchanges mean more choices and more financial freedom.

-- Scam risks – Early token projects found it easy to get listed on a DEX and this led to investor risks.
-DEX aggregators actually help mitigate this giving DEXes more liquidity and less volatility.
+- Scam risks – Early token projects found it easy to get listed on a DEX, which led to some investor risks.
+DEX aggregators actually help mitigate this by moving DEXes toward higher liquidity and less volatility.

 - It’s trickier to cash out from a DEX – Again, this was once a pressing issue.
-But now it’s waning in the face of innovative 3rd party brokers and peer to peer platforms like LocalEthereum and LocalBitcoins.
-Additionally, Changelly is offering a debit card that can be used for fiat transactions that access your crypto while keeping ownership in your hands.
+But now it’s waning in the face of innovative 3rd party brokers and p2p platforms like LocalEthereum and LocalBitcoins.
+Additionally, Changelly is offering a debit card that can be used for fiat transactions.
+The card lets you access your crypto while keeping ownership in your hands.

 A final note on the last bullet point about cashing out.
 What aggregators are doing with DEXes is widely expanding their usability.
-This is happening at the same time these decentralized exchanges have had several years of development to improve their platforms.
-This could mean that cashing out would be less and less desirable at all.
-In the future, we may see crypto owners simply using their tokens as a means of money.
+This is happening after these decentralized exchanges have had several years of development to improve their platforms.
+Considering the constant stream of new entrants to crypto markets, improved DEXes could make cashing out less relevant.
+Meaning in the future, we may see crypto owners simply using their tokens as a means of money.
 We are moving away from cash as we speak and DEX aggregators are pushing us forward.